 Practice for Math PhD Prelims - TCU

 The Mathematics PhD program requires substantial training in algebra, real analysis, topology, and complex analysis.
-The student must pass 3 of the following 4 preliminary written exams:
+The student must pass three of the following four preliminary written exams:

 The student must pass the Real Analysis Exam, the Algebra Exam, and either the Topology Exam or the Complex Analysis Exam.
-These exams are administered twice each year and must be passed by the end of the first semester of the third year.
-The exams will be given at the beginning of each semester.
+These exams are administered twice each year and must be passed by the end of the sixth semester.

 Below are more detailed syllabi for the Preliminary Examinations, and practice problems are also available.